Nur-Alam39/Meal-System/README.md

 # Meal-System
-It is system for meal management
+It is a meal management system for managing hall meals.